Delaware River Joint Toll Bridge Commission: Bridges

 The Scudder Falls Bridge carries Interstate 295 (I-295) over the Delaware River, connecting Lower Makefield Township in Bucks County, Pennsylvania, with the Scudders Falls section of Ewing Township in Mercer County, New Jersey.The original bridge was a plate girder bridge constructed from 1958 to 1961.
-Previously, the bridge was a toll-free crossing.
+Previously, the bridge was toll-free.
 However, this changed on July 14, 2019, when an all-electronic toll was levied for Pennsylvania-bound traffic; the toll can be paid using E-ZPass or Toll-by-Plate.